Train conductor retired early because of 2012 crash, court told

-A Lakeshore father is in Windsor court Wednesday to be sentenced for his role in a 2012 crash when he drove his minivan into a passing train, killing two of his daughters.
+A Lakeshore father was in Windsor court Wednesday for a sentencing hearing connected with the 2012 crash when he drove his minivan into a passing train, killing two of his daughters.

 Andrew Williams was convicted of dangerous driving back in January, but he was not convicted of the criminal negligence charges he also faced.